pjtunstall/pjtunstall/README.md

 ## JavaScript

 - [thanatarchia](https://thanatarchia.netlify.app) An online strategy game.
-(TypeScript and React.)
+(TypeScript, React.)
-- [overreact](https://github.com/pjtunstall/overreact)* A mini frontend framework with virtual DOM, state management, event delegation, and routing.
+- [overreact](https://github.com/pjtunstall/overreact)* A simple frontend framework with virtual DOM, state management, event delegation, and routing.
 - [react-tarot](https://github.com/pjtunstall/react-tarot) A carousel of AI-generated tarot cards.
 (React.)
 - [ziggurats](https://github.com/pjtunstall/ziggurats) An exercise to help me learn about Canvas animations and MVC architecture, which also turned into an exploration of performance.
 - [spotify-scraper](https://github.com/pjtunstall/spotify-scraper) A program to scrape Spotify premium individual plan price data for all countries.